pawelgepner/Arctangen/README.md

-# Effective approximation for arctangent function for the systems with limited hardware resources
+# Efficient approximation of the arctangent function for computing platforms with limited hardware resources

 In this repository, you can find all code examples used in an article published in ..............: